dhillondeep/Cygrosk/README.md

 A platform game features an alien stuck on Cygrosk planet and his journey to espace

 #### Overview
 A project created in Grade 12 Computer science class.
-This is my first large scale Java project.
 I have only added one level because of time limits.
 Some parts of code are adopted from Java books and Youtube tutorials.
 Game resources and sprites are downloaded under free licence and I do not own any of them.